hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 Illumina sequencing technology uses a sequencing-by-synthesis approach which is described in the figure below.

-In this step, the DNA fragments in the cDNA library are denatured and applied to the glass flow cell.
-These denatured fragments bind to the complementary oligos that are already covalently bound to the flow cell lanes, resulting in attachment.
+The DNA fragments in the cDNA library are denatured and hybrodized to the glass flow cell through means of adapters.
+Each fragment is then massively and clonally amplified, forming clusters of double-stranded DNA.
+This step is necessary to ensure that the sequencing signal will be strong enough to be detected unambiguously for each base of each fragment.

+The sequencing of the fragment ends is based on fluorophore labelled dNTPs with reversible terminator elements that will become incorporated and excited by a laser one at a time.
+Base calling algorithms determine the sequence of each cluster based on signal intensoty levels.

 <img src="../img/illumina_sequencing_process.png" width="600">